-How to share Amazon Prime with friends and family
+How to share your Amazon Prime account with friends and family

-Willing to share some of that free quick shipping and streaming video with your crew?
-It's probably easier than you think.
+Share Kindle books, Audible audiobooks, Prime Video and Music streaming, two-day shipping, and other perks.

-Your Amazon Prime account is set up with a feature called Amazon Household that allows you to share a large handful your benefits with friends and family.
+Your Amazon Prime account is set up with a feature called Amazon Household that allows you to share a large handful of your benefits with friends and family.

 Add another adult to your digital household and enjoy easy features including parental controls for the kids, unlimited storage for photos, and a family library to share books, apps, and games.
 Here's how to get started!

 How to add members to your Household in Amazon Prime

-- Click Your Account from the drop-down menu located at the top-right side of your screen.
+1. Click Account & Lists from the drop-down menu located at the top-right side of your screen.

-Scroll down to your Account Settings and click the Manage your Household option.
+2. Scroll down to your Account Settings.

-- On the Household homepage, click to Add an Adult.
+4. On the Household homepage, click Add an adult.
+You can only add one extra adult to your account.

-Have the adult enter their Log in Information, whether they're a trial member or Prime member.
+5. Have the adult enter their Login Information, whether they're a trial member or Prime member.

-- Add up to 4 children to your household by clicking Add a Child.
+6. Add up to four children to your household by clicking Add a child.

+7. Or, you can add up to four teens by clicking Add a teen.

 Once you've added everyone to your household — adults, teens and kids — you're all set to share content!
 Keep in mind that each adult will be sharing their payment information under the same account, so it's important to ensure the appropriate credit or debit card is selected at checkout when purchasing products or content.